lmcai/PhyloHerb/README.md

 ## I. Prerequisites and installation

 To process large datasets (>20 sp), high performance cluster is recommended.
-Mac and PC can suffer from insufficient memory during the assembly, alignment, or phylogenetic reconstruction.
-Detailed installation instructions for dependencies can be found [here](/tutorial).
+Mac and PC may suffer from insufficient memory during the assembly, alignment, or phylogenetic reconstruction.
 If you have difficulties installing PhyloHerb, please contact Liming Cai (lmcai@utexas.edu) or open an [Issue](https://github.com/lmcai/PhyloHerb/issues).

 ### PhyloHerb
-PhyloHerb is designed to extract orthologous genetic regions from preexisting assemblies.
-It requires BLAST and two python modules.

 *IMPORTANT*: PhyloHerb is currently only compatible with **Python 3**.